How to Increase Your Metabolism Naturally

 A 2018 review revealed that standing or moving at work was linked to lower cardiometabolic risk (CMR) scores, reduced body weight, fat percentage, waist circumference, blood pressure (both systolic and diastolic), fasting triglycerides, total/HDL cholesterol, and insulin levels.
 However, stepping rather than just standing led to more significant improvements in lowering systolic blood pressure and insulin resistance.

 If you work at a desk, try taking short breaks to stand and move around regularly during the day.
-Incorporating regular walks or using a standing desk can help minimize extended periods of sitting.
+Incorporating regular walks or using a standing desk can help minimise extended periods of sitting.
 A 2020 study also found that standing and walking periodically lowered blood sugar and insulin levels.

 Reduce Stress